trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 * Plugins must contain a package ``io.trigger.forge.android.modules.<plugin>`` where ``<plugin>`` is the plugin name
 * This package can contain an API.java file which is the API exposed to Javascript, see API methods.
-* It can also contain an EventListener.java, to listen for native events, see Events.
+* It can also contain an EventListener.java, to listen for native events, see :ref:`Events <native_plugins_events>`.
 * An example plugin is included in ``io.trigger.forge.android.modules.alert``
-* The file ``res/values/strings.xml`` contains a list of modules which will be enabled, by default this includes the ``alert`` example plugin, and the built in ``inspector`` module which can be used to list API methods from Javascript.
+* The file ``res/values/strings.xml`` contains a list of modules which will be enabled.
+By default this includes the ``alert`` example plugin, and the built-in ``inspector`` module which can be used to list API methods from Javascript.
 You must add your package name to this file if you want its EventListeners and API methods to be loaded.

+.. important:: Unless you add your plugin name to ``res/values/strings.xml``, all API calls which use it will fail!

 iOS
 ~~~